haitanghuadeng/Redfox/README.md

 ------

-# Secondary development based on pyecharts
+# $Secondary development based on pyecharts

 ------

-### When it comes to development, I'm a little embarrassed myself.
+### $When it comes to development, I'm a little embarrassed myself.

 <center>Because Redfox is not really developed, but based on pyecharts, for readers and the original Python scholars, as well as those who are going into the visual field, to redevelop.And I hope that Redfox will be able to face the world in the near future, just like anaconda.</center>